: to restore or return to the country of origin, allegiance, or citizenship

 Countries are required to repatriate prisoners of war when conflict has ended.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'repatriate'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'repatriate.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 See Definitions and Examples »

 Skunk, Bayou, and Other Words with Native American Origins

 Words For Things You Didn't Know Have Names, Vol. 2

 When Were Words First Used?